The words “I don’t want to blog about blogging” may have escaped my mouth on more than one occasion since I acquired my own corner of the internet.

 Imsanity – Crunches photos to make them smaller for faster loading speeds

 Yoast SEO – Guides you in writing posts that should rank better in Google, although sometimes I ignore it because it’s fussy.
-Also helps to link all your social media and set up Google Analytics which measure all the people that come to your blog, how they found it, what they look at and where they come from.
-You’ll need if you want to keep track of the traffic to your blog.
+Also helps to link all your social media and set up Google Analytics which measure all the people that come to your blog, how they found it, what they look at, and where they come from.
+You’ll need it if you want to keep track of the traffic to your blog.

 So after all of that, you might actually be ready to blog!!!

 Social Media for your blog

-You can either go with your blog name, a shortened version of it, or in some cases even your personal name if you’re trying to build more of a personality type blog.
+You can either go with your blog name, a shortened version of it or in some cases even your personal name if you’re trying to build more of a personality type blog.